tytydraco/yessleep/out/My_Silent_Dark_Passenger.md

 ‘Was that just a nightmare?’, I thought to myself.

-There was also a nasty aftertaste lingering in my mouth that reminded me of iron pennies..
+There was also a nasty aftertaste lingering in my mouth that reminded me of copper pennies..
 I ran to the bathroom mirror and examined my mouth, spitting out what looked like bloody mucus.

 Fuck, what did I do?
 I immediately text Ren and anxiously wait for his reply.